kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

 Here's a simple list to follow which can help keep you organized:

-1. **Use some form of versioning your files *consistently*.** We provide a couple of options here, but you can come up with your own plan of action.
+1. **Use some form of versioning your files *consistently*.** We provide a couple of options here, but you can come up with your own plan of action.<br>
-   a. **Slap a date stamp on everything.**
+	a. **Slap a date stamp on everything.** <br>
 		i.
-When you create new versions of training scripts, training datasets, etc. add a datestamp to them and save a new copy so you know which version they are (e.g., 2022-10-01_train_model.py -\> 2022-10 05_train_model.py). ii.
-You can automatically add datestamps in your code like such:
+When you create new versions of training scripts, training datasets, etc. add a datestamp to them and save a new copy so you know which version they are (e.g., 2022-10-01_train_model.py -\> 2022-10 05_train_model.py). <br>
+		ii.
+You can automatically add datestamps in your code like such: <br>

 ```python:
 from datetime import date